Death and state funeral of Elizabeth II: Planning

 Plans for the Queen's death had existed in some form since the 1960s, and the Queen was consulted about all the details included in her funeral plan.
 The Earl Marshal was in charge of organising the event.

 The planning and complexity of the funeral was compared to that of Winston Churchill in 1965, the last state funeral held in Britain and also a major international event.
 It marked the first time that a monarch's funeral service had been held at Westminster Abbey since George II in 1760.
 The Foreign Office handled the invitations, communications, and security arrangements from a headquarters called "The Hangar", redeploying 300 staff to manage the task.
-500 foreign dignitaries and heads of state were expected to attend.
-Invitations were issued to every country with which Britain maintains diplomatic relations, except for Russia, Belarus, and Myanmar; Syria, Venezuela and Afghanistan were not invited.
+Approximately 500 foreign dignitaries and heads of state were expected to attend.
+Invitations were issued to every country with which Britain maintains diplomatic relations, except for Russia, Belarus, Afghanistan, Myanmar, Venezuela, and Syria.
 The timing of the funeral allowed guests who planned to address the general debate of the UN General Assembly the following day sufficient time to fly to New York City.

 The day of the funeral was a bank holiday in the United Kingdom.
 Many businesses, workplaces, and educational establishments closed for the day, including major supermarkets and the London Stock Exchange.
 In the National Health Service several trusts chose to cancel or reschedule all non-urgent appointments.
 Several food banks announced that they would close on the day of the funeral, though some remained open after facing public backlash.
+Takeoffs and landings at Heathrow Airport were rescheduled or cancelled to maintain silence during the services in Westminster and Windsor and the processions in between.

 Hotel prices increased in the days before the funeral in London.
 Extra train services were made available across the country to allow people to travel to and from London and pay their respects for the lying-in-state and funeral service.
 Westminster City Council deployed its "Clean Streets" team to clean up different areas within central London.